wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

   return *this; // see Item 10
 }
 ```
-Everything here looks fine, and in fact everything is fine — until another data member is added to Customer:
+Everything here looks fine, and in fact everything is fine — until another data member `lastTransaction` is added to Customer:

 ```cpp
 class Date { ... }; // for dates in time